Jameswill-Winsock/Tempest/README.md

 ## In progress:
-- Designing the rest of the Tempest hardware stack (probe, analog front-end, calibration hardware, etc.)
+- Designing the rest of the Tempest hardware stack (probe, calibration hardware, etc.)

 If you're here for a demo video, give me a little time.
 Renesas Go Configure is... an experience, and the place-and-route tool keeps blowing up violently in my face.